ansible-community/community-website/posts/archive/ansible-and-infoblox-roles-deep-dive.md

 ### Using the Infoblox API to set up a reverse DNS zone

-So far you\'ve seen how to use Ansible modules to automate Infoblox changes.
+So far you've seen how to use Ansible modules to automate Infoblox changes.
 Our next example shows how to use the Infoblox WAPI REST API to automate a task that may not be available in your current version of Ansible.
 Reverse DNS zones allow a client to look up an address name if